RaymondByc/raymondbyc-github.io/index.md

 ## Experiences

 ### Non-compliance Action Detection of Court Scene in Surveillance Videos  (2019.3 - Present)
-As the team leader, I designed and led the entire project,  including  __a detection algorithm of the count non-compliance actions in real-time__ and __the production of corresponding datasets__.
+As the team leader, I designed and led the entire project,  including  __a detection algorithm of the non-compliance actions in real-time__ and __the production of corresponding datasets__.
 The detection is divided into two stages.
 Firstly, we use the __object detection__ algorithm to detect people and crop the corresponding area.
 Then we use the __image-based algorithm__ to process the easy-to-classify categories and __3D convolution network__ for more complex actions.